Benny-/DoubleDraw/README.md

 cd ./cairo-1.12.14
 ./configure --prefix ~/custom_installs/ && make && make install

-# Somedude at cairo messed up and you need to run this to unmess it:
+# Somebody at cairo messed up and you need to run this to unmess it:
 ln -s ~/custom_installs/include/cairo/ ~/custom_installs/include/cairo/cairo

 # You can now perform "npm install"